 He complimented the just-in-time principle with jidoka, a method to take control of the problem at the source.
 With these methods, the operators were given the mandate to identify and solve problems themselves.
 Just-in-time and jidoka created an almost magical increase in both productivity and quality, which were consequences of reduced uncertainty.

 Much later on these principles came to be referred to as lean.

-From lean we can learn that day-to-day management, just-in-time, reduces uncertainty when it comes to planning.
-We can also learn that management and problem solving at the source improve a company’s ability to make decisions.
+- Management and problem solving at the source improve a company’s ability to make decisions.